 Merchant information: the data of the merchants connected to the acquiring network of the reporting entity in Hungary shall be indicated.

 Revenues from card acquiring: the fee and commission incomes collected from the merchants in relation to the merchant acceptance points belonging to the reporting entity shall be reported.
+This revenue should also be reported in the appropriate categories under ‘Revenues from payment services’.

 Revenues from payment services: the fee and commission revenues received (due) in connection with the payment services rendered by the reporting entity, broken down by the specified categories, shall be reported.